Skip to main content

 Which filter is right for you?

-Review the following table for a guide to which filters are applicable to each report and what those filters do.
+Refer to the table below for a guide on the filters available for each report and their functions.
 Use the left column and icons to check which reports are compatible with each filter, while the right column provides a description of the function of each filter.
 If you're just looking to perform quick, open searches, any mandatory filters are listed below the table.

 Note: The only mandatory filters in each report are: